 The RFS programme setting process has a robust Governance structure designed to ensure that each standard created is fit for purpose and meets the key objectives of the programme.

 Agreeing the strategic direction and objectives of the RFS programme has been delegated to the RFS Oversight Board from the main Seafish Board.
 This Oversight Board is composed of representatives taken from all sectors of the supply chain and Non-Governmental Organisations (NGOs) with expertise in human rights law.
-A full list of board members can be found here.
+A full list of RFS Oversight Board members can be found here.

 The Oversight Board is supported by the RFS Technical Committee who, following direction from the Oversight Board, developed the new RFS standard criteria.